mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 some of which were later converted into regular Imperial Army units.
-Perhaps the most famous of these is the 4518th Imperial Lift Infantry Regiment, the Duke of Regina’s Own Huscarles.
+Perhaps the most famous of these is the 4518th Imperial Lift Infantry Regiment, the Duke of Regina's Own Huscarles.
 This unit was initially assembled for the protection of Baron Caranda of Regina, who modified the force into a fighting unit.
 The Huscarles were used to quell dissent among the worlds